J-Ramalho/industRial/docs/9_twolevelDOEs.md

   )
 ```

 After a quick check the plan is confirmed to be ok, she sees all combinations of factors at with 3 replicates.
-She's not so confortable with such a small number of replicates but as there is no protyping tool in the producers plant they used directly an industrial laminator.
+She's not so comfortable with such a small number of replicates but as there is no prototyping tool in the producers plant they used directly an industrial laminator.
 Fitting trials in production time is most of the time a big challenge not to mention the cost and the waste in materials.
 She shares the plan in a meeting and a few weeks later receives the numbers from the producers laboratory in a short e-mail with a list of numbers with no units 64.4, 82.8, 41.4...

 Getting back to her contact at the producer she gets a confirmation these are the PET tensile strength values for each of the trials in the same order as the trial plan was provided.
 She regrets not having given a number to each trial and asked to have a clear reference of each measured value.
-She again compromises and colates the values to the original tibble in R:
+She again compromises and collates the values to the original tibble in R:

 ```r